ArneDeloose/Masterproef2018Code/Code/Func_descr.md

 ---

-spect_loop(file_name), return(rectangles2, regions2, spectros)
+spect_loop(file_name, \**optional), return(rectangles2, regions2, spectros)

 Extracts the ROIs from a file.
-This functions calls spect_plot, overload and ROI and ROI2.
-Spectrograms are created for every 200 ms and split in two.
+This functions calls set_parameters, spect, spect_plot, overload and ROI and ROI2.
+Spectrograms are created every 200 ms and split in two.
 Regions are then extracted using ROI and ROI2.
+If the file used time dilation, an optional argument 'channel' needs to be given which is 'r' or 'l' (left or right channel).

 Rectangles is a dictionary containing coordinates of all regions (stored as colums in the order: x, y of the lower left corner, width, height).
 Rectangles is labeled as 0,1,2,...
 (0: between 0 ms and 100 ms).